-So, my attention to detail to this deficit far surpasses a school district that deals with many varying degrees of special education students.
-Quite frankly, it’s not really equipped to handle my BAD ASS MOM BOSSERY.
+So as you know, my attention to detail to this kind of deficit far surpasses a school district that deals with many varying degrees of special education students.
+To speak frankly, I don’t think the school district’s not really equipped to handle my BADASS–MOM–BOSSERY.

-A few days ago I had the pre-meeting with the team at school and you know by now I am a “spirited” mama bear, so that conversation was “heated” to say the least.
+A few days ago I had the pre-meeting with the team at school.
+And I know that you know by now I am a “spirited” mama bear.
+And so that conversation was “heated” to say the least.

-a struggle to get her the services she needed…
+a struggle to try and convince them to get her the services she needed…

-THEN the Director of Special Education asked Juliannan’s Special Education Teacher this..
+And THEN the Director of Special Education asked Juliannan’s Special Education Teacher this…

 “Seeing Julianna is doing so well academically, what does the team think about her leaving ICT (Integrated Classroom Teaching) and putting her in a General Education Classroom for 4th Grade?”

-My heart stopped, I covered most of my face with my hands, trying to hold back the tears.
+As soon as I heard that, my heart stopped.
+And I covered most of my face with my hands, trying to hold back the tears.

 I mean..this was in my plans for her.